The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-With income gaps this stark, is it any surprise that gender still plays a role in debt?
 For nonbinary individuals and other members of the LGBTQ+ community, data isn’t as robust.
-One study from the Ohio State University found that transgender and non-binary students reported higher average financial strain and were more likely to have student loans than cisgender students.
+One study from the Ohio State University found that transgender and nonbinary students reported higher average financial strain and were more likely to have student loans than cisgender students.

 Statistics only tell a small part of the story regarding finances.
-Someone’s ability to manage their money, credit, debt, and investments has nothing to do with the chromosomes they were born with or their current gender expression.
+Someone’s ability to manage their money, credit, debt and investments has nothing to do with the chromosomes they were born with or their gender expression.
 External factors and societal pressure play a large role in finances.

 On average, women are still responsible for the lion’s share of caregiving, including childcare and helping elderly parents, negatively impacting their lifetime earning potential.
 Women also tend to be more negatively impacted financially by divorce.
 By contrast, men feel socially pressured to exude wealth and status regardless of their success and frequently go into debt to keep up appearances.

-Nonbinary and trans individuals routinely lack family support and have to take on more debt when starting than their cisgender peers.
-It wasn’t until 2020 that federal protections were put in place to prevent housing discrimination based on gender identity, making it harder for them to find affordable housing.
+Nonbinary and trans individuals who routinely lack family support and have to take on more debt when starting than their cisgender peers.
+It also wasn’t until 2020 that federal protections were put in place to prevent housing discrimination based on gender identity.
 These factors can combine to put nonbinary individuals in greater debt than men or women.

-The Federal Reserve analyzed the credit scores of thousands of men and women from 2007-2017.
+The Federal Reserve conducted an extensive analysis of the credit scores of thousands of men and women.
 They found that among men and women of similar ages, men and women have nearly identical credit scores, but the average man’s score is slightly higher.

 There is no robust data yet differentiating the credit scores of nonbinary individuals.